How Effective Is Chorus’ Interlinking Strategy?

 Backlinks, or inbound links, signal search engines that others vouch for your content.
 The value of these links determines how much SEO power each link passes through to your website from the URL it’s linking from.

-Consequently, high equity backlinks help to improve your SEO and increase your overall search visibility.
+Consequently, high equity backlinks help to improve your SaaS SEO and increase your overall search visibility.

 Ideally, you want your links to be coming from high domain authority websites that are trusted by both search engines and search users.
 In the case of Chorus, they have 59 groups of do-follow links and a large number of high quality, high domain inbound links.